infotel4iarc/CanReg5-RestAPI/readme.md

 - The database schema is: "HOLDING_" + registryCode + "_" + userName (without spaces and quotes)
   See CanRegServerImpl.getRegistryCodeForApiHolding in CanReg5.
 - One CanRegDAO is created for each api user that calls the API: see HoldingDBHandler
-    - The dao are stored in a mps to avoid creating them at each call.
+    - The dao are stored in a maps to avoid creating them at each call.
-- TODO: Errors have to be returned to the caller: validation errors, warning messages...

 ### Worker